jcmrs/jcmrs-plugins/README.md

 # JCMRS Marketplace for Claude Code Plugins

-A curated marketplace of high-quality Claude Code plugins extending the Axivo behavioral programming collaboration platform.
+A curated marketplace of Claude Code plugins.

 ## Available Plugins